 \subsection{Stability of Model Training}

-To further analyze the dual class-aware contrastive module, we investigate its impact on the stability of the model training process, as shown in \figurename~\ref{exp.fig:bar}.
-Specifically, we calculate the standard deviation (STD) of the test accuracy of the global model for the last 250 global training rounds.
+We further analyze the dual class-aware contrastive module by examining its impact on the stability of the model training process, as illustrated in~\figurename~\ref{exp.fig:bar}.
+Specifically, we calculate the standard deviation (STD) of the global model's test accuracy for the final 250 global training rounds.

-As can be observed from \figurename~\ref{exp.fig:bar}, in the IID setting, the local class-aware and the global class-aware reduce 17.08\% and 22.04\% fluctuation of the global model accuracy, respectively.
-Differently, in the NonIID setting, the global class-aware increases 66.72\% fluctuation of the global model accuracy while the local class-aware reduces 52.89\% fluctuation. \textbf{This and ablation studies indicate that the local class-aware can reduce the fluctuation of the global model and has the ability to slightly improve model performance.
-Meanwhile, the global class-aware has the ability to significantly improve model performance but increases model volatility under the NonIID setting.} The global class-aware reduces model volatility under the IID setting because data distribution among clients is homogeneous.\textbf{ Furthermore, \figurename~\ref{exp.fig:bar} shows that the dual class-aware contrastive module not only significantly improves model performance but also greatly reduces model volatility in the IID and NonIID settings, which combines the dual advantages of the local class-aware and the global class-aware at the same time.}
+As can be observed from \figurename~\ref{exp.fig:bar}, in the IID setting, the local class-aware and the global class-aware components reduce the global model accuracy fluctuation by 17.08\% and 22.04\%, respectively.
+Differently, under the NonIID setting, the global class-aware component increases the fluctuation by 66.72\%, while the local class-aware component reduces it by 52.89\%.
+These findings, together with the ablation studies, indicate that the local class-aware component can reduce the fluctuation of the global model while providing performance improvement to a certain extent.
+In comparison, the global class-aware component also enhances model performance but increases model volatility in the NonIID setting.
+In the IID setting, the global class-aware component reduces model volatility due to the homogeneous data distribution among clients.
+Furthermore, \figurename~\ref{exp.fig:bar} demonstrates that the dual class-aware contrastive module significantly improves model performance while reducing model volatility in both IID and NonIID settings, effectively combining the dual strengths of the local class-aware and global class-aware components at the same time.